wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-custom-connector/includes/6-use-power-automate.md

     > [!NOTE]
     > If you still have the API key that you previously used, it would still be usable at this time.
 If not, you can get a new one.

-1. Go to [Power Platform maker portal](https://make.powerapps.com/) and select the environment that you used in the **Exercise: Create a new connector in a solution** unit.
+1. Go to [Microsoft Power Platform maker portal](https://make.powerapps.com/) and select the environment that you used in the **Exercise: Create a new connector in a solution** unit.

 1. Select **Solutions** and then select to open the **Contoso invoicing** solution.